-Brandi Poole arrives in Bloomington after spending the last 11 seasons as an assistant coach at Bowling Green, working alongside Curt Miller for his entire tenure at BGSU.
+Brandi Poole arrived in Bloomington prior to the 2012-13 season after spending 11 seasons as an assistant coach at Bowling Green, working alongside Curt Miller for his entire tenure at BGSU.
 Poole also serves as recruiting coordinator for the Hoosiers.

-Poole helped lead the Falcons to at least a Mid-American Conference (MAC) division title in each of the last eight seasons, where BGSU made postseason appearances in each of those years, including five NCAA Tournament appearances.
+Prior to Indiana, Poole helped lead Bowling Green to at least a Mid-American Conference (MAC) division title in each of her last eight seasons, where BGSU made postseason appearances in each of those years, including five NCAA Tournament appearances.
 Under her watch, BGSU collected five MAC Tournament championships, won 21-or-more games in the last nine seasons and compiled 28-or-more victories in a single season four times.

 In 2006-07, BGSU had the finest year in MAC women's basketball history, winning 31 games.
 The Falcons topped Oklahoma State and Vanderbilt in the NCAA Tournament to become the first ever MAC women's team to advance to the Sweet Sixteen.